kristinabog/eu-kite-spots/README.md

     4. Get feedback for adding, editing, logging in and logging out.
     5. Get an error messages in case I have done something wrong or there is an issue with the database.

+- As an admin I want to be able:

+    to access, edit and delete ALL spots and countries from the admin profile

 ### Strategy